 What is the NDIS?

-The National Disability Insurance Scheme (NDIS) provides funding support to people with disability, their families and carers.
+The National Disability Insurance Scheme (NDIS) provides funding support to people with a disability, their families and carers.
 Launched in 2013, the scheme is overseen by the National Disability Insurance Agency (NDIA) and allows individuals with a permanent and significant disability to access government funding.
-The scheme aims to give people with a disability more choice and control over the support they receive based on their individual needs, goals and aspirations.
+The scheme aims to give people with a disability more choice and control over the support they receive, based on their individual needs, goals and aspirations.

 As an insurance scheme, the NDIS takes a lifetime approach, investing in people with disability early to improve their outcomes later in life.
 Assistance from the NDIS is not means tested and has no impact on income support such as the Disability Support Pension and Carers Allowance.